Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 the soil (or soils) in the desired reference method as the predicted harmonized value.
-If several similar soils were identified, as is done by @Nemes1999G, then the predicted harmonized value would be computed as the weighted mean, in the appropriate reference method, of all similar soils; with weights selected according to the similarity of the soils in the conversion library to the soil being harmonized.
+If several similar soils were identified, as is done by @Nemes1999G, then the predicted harmonized value would be computed as a weighted mean, in the appropriate reference method, of all similar soils; with weights selected according to the similarity of the soils in the conversion library to the soil being harmonized.